Book of Mormon Historic Publication Site

-The Book of Mormon Historic Publication Site is a historic site located in the village of Palmyra, Wayne County, New York, United States.
+The Book of Mormon Historic Publication Site is a historic site located in the village of Palmyra, New York, United States.
 The historic site includes the E. B. Grandin Building and some neighboring structures.
 It was in the E. B. Grandin building that Egbert B. Grandin printed and sold the first copies of the Book of Mormon.
-Because of the building's historical significance to Mormonism, The Church of Jesus Christ of Latter-day Saints (LDS Church) purchased it in 1978.
+Because of the building's historical significance to Latter Day Saints, The Church of Jesus Christ of Latter-day Saints (LDS Church) purchased it in 1978.
 In the mid-1990s the church restored the Grandin building, while remodeling and adding to some neighboring structures to create a visitors' center.

-Building History
+History

 Egbert B. Grandin's printing press and bookshop was located in the westernmost building of a complex originally known as Thayer and Grandin Brick Row, and later as Exchange Row.
 The complex of buildings was constructed in 1828, between Palmyra's Main Street and the newly finished Erie Canal (which has since been moved north), by Joel Thayer, Levi Thayer, and Phillip Grandin.
 Phillip Grandin was the older brother of E. B. Grandin, and soon after the complex was completed E. B. Grandin moved his business into what would become known as the E. B. Grandin Building.

 Grandin's bookshop and office were housed on the building's first floor, his book bindery and an attorney's office on the second floor, and the printing equipment — including two printing presses — on the third floor.
 In 1829 when Grandin was asked to publish the Book of Mormon, he was the publisher of The Wayne Sentinel newspaper.
 Eventually Grandin closed his bookshop and printing service, and the building has since housed numerous businesses.
 Both the building's interior and exterior were remodeled and updated several times through the years, including building additions, adding walls, new stairwells, dropped ceilings, plumbing, electrical systems, etc.

 The E. B. Grandin Building, along with a neighboring structure, was purchased by the Church of Jesus Christ of Latter-day Saints in October 1978 from Paul Cherry.
 Soon after the purchase, the first floor in both buildings were remodeled to serve as a visitors' center.
 During Palmyra's Canal Days celebration, computers with access to FamilySearch databases were set up in the building to allow visitors to research their genealogy.